- The Family Support Warm Line

 Region Statewide Eligibility Referrals are accepted from DCYF Child Protective Social Workers, Juvenile Probation and Parole Officers, and/or District Courts.
-Fee No cost to clients Contact Intake Coordinator
+Fee No cost to clients Contact To make a referral

 Tracking (aka Teen Turnabout) provides outreach and tracking services to adjudicated youth, ages of 11-17, who’ve been referred by DCYF members (CPSWs or JPPOs).
 These youth have exhibited acting out behaviors at home, in school and/or in the community, such as truancy, running away, and delinquency.